Evergreen State College: Undergraduate

 Evergreen is unique in that undergraduate students select one 16-credit program for the entire quarter rather than multiple courses.
 Full-time programs will encompass a quarter's worth of work in everything related to that program concentration, by up to three professors.
 There are no majors; students have the freedom to choose what program to enroll in each quarter for the entire duration of their undergraduate education, and are not required to follow a specific set of programs.
 Evergreen is on the "quarter" system, with programs lasting one, two, or three quarters.
 Three-quarter programs are generally September through June.

+Evergreen has been featured in Colleges That Change Lives.

 At the end of the program, the professor writes a one-page report ("Evaluation") about the student's activity in the class rather than awarding a letter grade, and has an end-of-program evaluation conference with each student.
 The professor also determines how many credits should be awarded to the student, and students can lose credit.

 In order to be granted a Bachelor of Science degree, a student must complete 180 credits, 72 of which need to be in science, with 48 of those noted as upper division.
 This upper division requirement can be satisfied by one year of full-time upper-division science studies.

-Evergreen offers an evening and weekend program.
+Evergreen offers an evening and weekend programs and courses.